This article was updated on June 7 with additional reporting.

 Sometimes even those right at the “ideal” age can benefit.

 Meghan Smith, a reproductive endocrinologist at the University of Southern California, said pandemic economics have actually encouraged some women who were considering the procedure to act.
-Workers who have recently been furloughed, Smith explained, are deciding to use their insurance savings accounts for such procedures before they lose them, or in case they are not quickly rehired.
+Some workers who were furloughed, Smith said, decided to use their insurance savings accounts for such procedures before they lost them, or in case they were not quickly rehired.

 In all, the daunting price tag means egg-freezing is hardly an equal-opportunity venture.
 The Society for Assisted Reproductive Technology analyzed nearly 30,000 egg retrievals and found that just 4 percent of women who undergo the procedure identify as Hispanic, while just 7 percent, like Shauneik Hargrove, are Black.

-Hargrove, a 37-year-old mother of two, is a doubly rare case: She was diagnosed with Stage 3 invasive breast cancer in August.
-“I was diagnosed out of the blue.
-It was devastating,” Hargrove said, and she understood the battle to come: 24 weeks of chemotherapy and, depending upon the results, surgery.
+Hargrove, a 37-year-old mother of two, was diagnosed with Stage 3 invasive breast cancer last August.
+She said she understood the battle to come: 24 weeks of chemotherapy and, depending upon the results, surgery.
 Her job as a medical assistant and recent pursuit of a nursing degree had prepared her for that.
 But what came next was a different shock.

 “On top of all that, I was told I could possibly go into menopause.
 I’ve always wanted another child,” Hargrove said.
 She was determined to freeze her eggs before undergoing treatment.
-Because of limitations in insurance coverage, and even with the help of grants specifically for cancer patients facing such decisions, there was still a substantial out-of-pocket cost for treatment.
+Because of limitations in insurance coverage, and even with the help of grants specifically for cancer patients facing such decisions, there was still a substantial out-of-pocket cost for treatment, Hargrove said.

-Her co-worker, a nurse practitioner pregnant with twins, shared Hargrove’s story on GoFundMe.
-They raised over $5,000, which was enough for Hargrove to have the procedure.
+Her co-worker, a nurse practitioner pregnant with twins, shared Hargrove’s story on GoFundMe last September.
+They raised more than $5,000, which was enough for Hargrove to have the procedure.
 “It was a blessing.
-It let me know people do care.”
+It let me know people do care,” she said.